harihaysrun/coffee/README.md

 # Technologies Used
 <!-- /provide overview of the languages, frameworks, libraries or other tools you have used to produce the project. provide short description of where in the project the technology is used, and a URL to its github repository -->

+1. HTML
+    - to set the bare bones of the website

+2. CSS
+    - stylise according to my wireframes
+    - allow simple animations and transitions to happen

+3. Vanilla Javascript
+    - Make the whole website work (Effects, clicking on a button will result to e.g a box popping up)
+    - 90% of the content is handled by JS (innerHTML/innerText)

+4. JSON
+    - able to handle lots of information in one file without compromising the file size
+    - easy to update information in the future if needed (without touching any front-end or back-end codes, easy even for those who are not familiar with coding)

+5. Axios
+    - used to make the end call to a third-party API (Foursquare)

+6. Foursquare API
+    - Retrieve array of location information to display on the website – the shop name, address & coordinates

+7. Leaflet
+    - Provide markers to be placed on the map
+    - Has a popup feature for each marker to make it more intuitive

+8. Mapbox
+    - to stylise the map tiles
+    - able to choose from certain premade styles or make our own ones